PGSSoft/3DSnakeAR/README.md

 ## Installation

-Just open in Xcode 9 beta 3 or newer.
+Just open in Xcode 9 and run on device.

 ## Requirements

-* Xcode 9 Beta 3 or newer
+* Xcode 9
 * iOS 11.0

 ## Usage